m0ngr31/kanzi/README.md

   - Play specific episode of a TV show ('Play season 4 episode 10 of The Office')
   - Play specific movie
   - Continue watching next episode of last show that was watched
-  - Play next episode of other show
+  - Play next episode of a show
+  - Play newest episode of a show
+  - Clean/Update video and audio sources

 ### Server Setup